 Peter David Fagan

 I am currently pursuing a PhD in Robotics and Autonomous Systems at the University of Edinburgh and the Edinburgh Centre for Robotics.
-Under the supervision of Professor Subramanian Ramamoorthy, I am a member of the Robotics and Autonomous Systems (RAD) Lab.
+Under the supervision of Professor Subramanian Ramamoorthy, I am a member of the Robust Autonomy and Decisions (RAD) group.

 Prior to my PhD, I completed graduate studies at Stanford University as a Non-Degree Option (NDO) graduate student and earned an undergraduate degree in Mathematics from University College Cork.